 By Keith Kerfeld, Attorney and David Wolf, Attorney

-If a child suffers a personal injury due to the negligence of a day care center or child care center, the parents should contact a Minnesota Child Injury Lawyer for advice, guidance, and legal representation.
+If a child is injured in a Minnesota day care center due to the negligence or carelessness of a day care center and its staff, the parent of the injured child should seek out a Minnesota Child Injury Lawyer for advice, consultation, and legal representation when approviate.
 The book titled – The ABCs of Child Injury – Legal Rights of the Injured Child – What Every Parent Should Know – has chapters on Day Care Center Injuries, School Injuries, Playground Injuries, and other topics.
 You can get this book for free at The ABCs of Child Injury.